xapi-project/xen-api/ocaml/sdk-gen/java/autogen/xen-api/src/main/resources/README.txt

 XenServerJava is free software.
 You can redistribute and modify it under the terms of the BSD 2-Clause license.
 See LICENSE for details.

-This library is accompanied by a number of test programs that can be used as pedagogical examples.
-These are shipped as a separate package (com.citrix.hypervisor.xen-api-samples) and are licensed for redistribution and modification under the BSD 2-Clause license.

 Reference
 ---------